pyexcel/pyexcel-io/docs/source/extensions.rst

 **Implement IReader**

-First, let's impolement reader interface as below.
-Three implementations are required:
+First, let's implement reader interface:

 1. `content_array` attribute, is expected to be a list of `NamedContent`
 2. `read_sheet` function, read sheet content by its index.